-Decisiveness - Although you believe that you can balance the differences between fact and instinct-based decision making, there are some situations in which you feel uncomfortable making decisions unless you have had time to collect and study all the information available.
-You believe there are also situations in which you either lack the confidence to use your own experience and intuition to fill any gaps in information, or when you feel such intuitive behaviour would lead to a poor decision.
+Decisiveness - You feel that you are not very comfortable when making decisions unless you have full and accurate data available.
+You believe that you sometimes lacks the confidence to use your own experience to close any gaps in information, or may believe such intuitive behaviour would lead to an incorrect or bad decision.